Sign up for the 2021 Growing Season now!

 How much food will I get each week?

 The amounts and varieties change quite a bit during the season.
 One share is meant to feed two to three adults.
 Of course, this all depends on how you eat.
-You will pick up between 7 and 10 different vegetables each week.
+A full share will receive approximately 10 different vegetables each week while a partial share will receive approximately 6 different vegetable each week.
 Early on there will be more leafy greens and early or “baby” vegetables.
 In general, as the season progresses, heavier and larger vegetables will be harvested (potatoes, roots, and winter squash).
 By the end of the season the shares are quite large, and there is a fair amount of food which can be stored.
 Cooking greens and salad greens are provided almost every week.
 The CSA is great for people who are interested in trying different foods and eating lots of fresh vegetables, but it is probably not a good option for people who have a lot of dietary restrictions or who dislike a large number of vegetables.

 What kinds of vegetables will I recieve?